F-DoriAssan/Alura-Gemini---Site-Interativo/README.md

 <p align="center"> A<strong>Developer web Full Stack</strong> passionate from web development, constantly learning new technologies led
     me to be a fullstack developer.
-    I have been exclusively dedicated to web programming for 2 years and I have been working in the IT sector for more than 7 years, for the advancement of technology, I bet on gain knowledge of structures Node.Js, I stood out in the views thinking of a new model of web pages that are
+    I have been exclusively dedicated to web programming for 2 years and I have been aulasing in the IT sector for more than 7 years, for the advancement of technology, I bet on gain knowledge of structures Node.Js, I stood out in the views thinking of a new model of web pages that are
     animated and intuitivefor the client<br />¡Check my resume 👇!</p>